NIKOLENKO-TE/ALLCOM_QA/README.md

 ## Description

-:book: This site is a site for selling goods through an auction price.
-Users will buy items at the price that wins the bid.
-On this site, sellers will be able to upload photos, post advertisements and much more.
-Also, both an ordinary user and a legal entity will be able to register on the site.
+:book: This repository comprises automated tests designed for the ALLCOM project - an online platform facilitating user and company registration.
+The project caters to both regular users and legal entities, providing features for registration, data input, validation, and more.

+In addition to the mentioned functionalities, the **[ALLCOM](https://github.com/NIKOLENKO-TE/ALLCOM_SITE)** project offers an auction-based selling system.
+Users have the opportunity to purchase goods through an auction, where the winning bid determines the final price.
+Sellers on the platform can upload photos of their items, post advertisements, and utilize various features to enhance their listings.
+The inclusive nature of the platform allows both individual users and legal entities to register and participate in the auction process.

 ## Technologies
-:nazar_amulet: Java

-:nazar_amulet: Gradle

-:nazar_amulet: Selenium
+:nazar_amulet: **Java** Programming Language

-:nazar_amulet: TestNG
+:nazar_amulet: **Gradle** Build System

+:nazar_amulet: **TestNG** Test Automation Framework

+:nazar_amulet: **Selenium** Web Testing Library

-:nazar_amulet: Jenkins
+:nazar_amulet: **Logback** Logging Library

+:nazar_amulet: **OpenCSV** CSV Handling Library

+:nazar_amulet: **Gradle Task** Task Management System:

 ## Installation